neptune-mutual-blue/protocol/docs/ReentrancyGuard.md

 Prevents a contract from calling itself, directly or indirectly.
  Calling a `nonReentrant` function from another `nonReentrant` function is not supported.
-It is possible to prevent this from happening by making the `nonReentrant` function external, and make it call a `private` function that does the actual work.
+It is possible to prevent this from happening by making the `nonReentrant` function external, and making it call a `private` function that does the actual work.

 ```js